3 Simple Social Media Hacks

 - Hootsuite (or other similar social media management tool) – semi-automate scheduling of posts

 Running a business is hard enough without the added pressure of creating perfectly poised social media posts and growing a following.
-And while using social media marketing to their advantage to grow their business is just as important as their other day-to-day activities, by tracking industry trends, utilizing free tools, and planning social media in advance, merchants can stay ahead of the game.
+And while using social media marketing to your advantage to grow your business is just as important as their other day-to-day activities, by tracking industry trends, utilizing free tools, and planning social media in advance, you can stay ahead of the game.